Multiple Majorana bound states and their resilience against disorder in planar Josephson junctions: Introduction

 In this paper, we show that multiple topological superconducting transitions can occur in realistic JJs, with different localization behaviors of the zero-energy MBS.
 We identify three distinct topological superconducting regimes with different numbers and localization behaviors of the MBS.
 The first regime, with a pair of MBS localized at the two end points of the middle metallic channel, has been discussed in previous studies.
 The new two topological regimes, which we discuss here, host MBS also at the ends of the superconducting leads.
-We consider a symmetric planar junction, with an external magnetic field applied along the length of the metallic channel, as shown in Fig.~\ref{fig1}(a).
-Time-reversal symmetry is broken explicitly, but particle-hole symmetry and mirror symmetry with respect to the metallic channel direction are present; hence the system exhibits an effective time-reversal symmetry~\cite{Hell_PRL2017, Setiawan_PRB2019}.
-The length of the superconducting leads is considered here to be much larger than their width (i.e. $L_y \!\gg \!W_{SC}$), as used in recent experiments.
-In this case, the topological superconducting phase belongs to the BDI class of topological phases, allowing multiple topologically-protected MBS close to zero energy~\cite{Schnyder_PRB2008, Tewari_PRL2012}.
-The first topological regime exhibits a pair of zero-energy MBS, localized at the ends of the metallic channel.
-The second topological regime hosts two pairs of low-energy MBS which are localized dominantly near the ends of the superconducting leads.
-The third topological regime hosts three pairs of MBS, localized at the ends of the superconducting leads and the metallic channel.
-The localization scenario of the MBS in the three regimes are shown schematically in Fig.~\ref{fig1}(b).
-The phase diagrams of the topological phases, in the plane spanned by the external magnetic field and the phase difference between the superconducting leads, reveal complex structures than a simple diamond shape found earlier~\cite{Pientka_PRX2017}.
+We consider a symmetric planar JJ, with an external magnetic field applied along the length of the metallic channel, as shown in Fig.~\ref{fig1}(a).
+In this geometry, both the mirror symmetry with respect to the $y$-$z$ plane $M_x$ and time-reversal symmetry $\cal T$ are broken when $B\neq 0$ or $\varphi \neq 0,\pi$.
+But the system exhibits an effective time-reversal symmetry ${\tilde {\cal T}}=M_x \times {\cal T}$ ~\cite{Hell_PRL2017, Setiawan_PRB2019}.
+Hence, the system belongs to the BDI class in topological classification \cite{Schnyder_PRB2008, Tewari_PRL2012}.